Skip to content

 k logs $(k get pods -l job-name=my-job -o jsonpath='{.items[0].metadata.name}')

-What would happen if: You create a Job with backoffLimit: 6 (the default) and restartPolicy: Never.
+What would happen if: You create a Job with backoffLimit: 6, which is the default, and restartPolicy: Never.
 The container’s script has a bug that always exits with code 1.
-How many pods will Kubernetes create before giving up?
+Before running this, what output do you expect from k get pods -l job-name=my-job, and why?

 Terminal window